Jessica Feldmark: Early life and career

 Feldmark was born on August 1, 1974.
 She attended Goucher College, where she earned a B.A. degree in sociology and international relations, and American University, where she earned a M.S. degree in organization development.
 She moved to Columbia, Maryland in 1998 and was elected to the Wilde Lake Village Board in 2000.
 She resigned from the board in November 2002 to become a special assistant to Howard County councilman-elect Kenneth Ulman.
-Feldmark followed Ulman into the executive's office following his election in 2006, first serving as a senior advisor until 2009, when she became Ulman's Chief of Staff.
+Feldmark followed Ulman into the executive's office following his election in 2006, first serving as a senior advisor until 2009, when she became Ulman's chief of staff.

 Following the election of Howard County executive Allan Kittleman in 2014, Feldmark was let go from her position to make room for Kittleman chief of staff Diane Wilson.
 A few hours after her departure, the Howard County Council announced that Feldmark would serve as the council's administrator, replacing Sheila Tolliver.

 In February 2018, Feldmark filed to run for Maryland House of Delegates.
 She came in third place in the Democratic primary election, receiving 21.4 percent of the vote.
 Feldmark came in second place in the general election, receiving 21.9 percent of the vote.

 In the legislature

 Feldmark was sworn into the Maryland House of Delegates on January 9, 2019.
+She has been a member of the Ways and Means Committee during her entire tenure, including as the chair of its local revenues subcommittee and revenues subcommittee since 2023.
+Feldmark is also a member of the Howard County Delegation—serving as its chair from 2020 to 2021 and from 2023 to 2024—the Women Legislators of Maryland, the Maryland Legislative Latino Caucus, the Maryland Legislative Transit Caucus, and the Maryland Legislative Jewish Caucus.

 In January 2020, Feldmark filed to run as a convention delegate for Elizabeth Warren at the 2020 Democratic National Convention.